TomasVesco/ReactJS/README.md

 6) Once the previous steps are done, type 'npm star' to make the application deployment.

+## Dependencies used

+### SASS

+For the CSS I used SASS, you can find documentation at: https://sass-lang.com/documentation.
+The steps to add Sass to Create React App are:

+ 1) Install node-sass: 'npm install node-sass'.
+ 2) Convert your .css files to .scss.
+ 3) Import your .scss files in your React components like App.js.

 ## Available Scripts

 In the project directory, you can run: